Adevenn/elephant/README.md

 This application is a personal encyclopedia.
 Everything you want to remember can be saved in *Elephant*.
 Notes, summaries, quick reminders, ToDo list, etc ..

-Have fun using Elephant, I hope this will be useful for you :D
+Have fun using *Elephant*, I hope this will be useful for you :D

 To report any bugs, questions, anything..
 Please create an issue or send a mail to Elephant-Help@outlook.com